ANT-SDL2/AtObjects/README.md

 # AtObjects

-Low-level library containing class definitions and implementations for objects required for a video game engine written in C++.
+Low-level library containing class definitions and implementations for objects used in a video game engine written in C++.

 ## Classes
 - **Object:** Base structure used to implement a game object within the application.